Table of Contents

-Usually, tar properties depend upon the type of raw material used for manufacture, method of distillation and proportion of residual matter incorporated.
+Usually, tar properties depend upon the type of raw material used for manufacture, the method of distillation, and the proportion of residual matter incorporated.

 It hardens much quicker than asphalt.
 It is more adhesive than asphalt.
 It possesses toxicity to a high degree.

-According to the American Society of Testing Materials, tar is a black or dark-brown bituminous condensate that provide substantial quantities of the pitch when practically evaporated or fractionally distilled and which is obtained by destructive distillation of organic material such as coal, oil, lignite, peat and wood.
+According to the American Society of Testing Materials, tar is a black or dark-brown bituminous condensate that provides substantial quantities of the pitch when practically evaporated or fractionally distilled and which is obtained by destructive distillation of organic material such as coal, oil, lignite, peat, and wood.

 It is the byproduct of the manufacture of bituminous coke and is soluble in carbon disulphide.

 i.
 It is used for roofing and road making.

 ii.
 It is used for making bituminous paints and water-proofing compounds.

 iii.
 Coal tar is used as a preservative for timber.